A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Conjugate Bayesian Inference for Multinomial Probit Models

 with $\bgamma_{\post}$ and $\bGamma_{\post}$ defined as in Theorem \ref{teo1}. \end{Corollary}

 \begin{Corollary} Consider the expanded dataset in which, besides the original data $\by$ and $\bX$, we also have an additional unit with predictors $\bx_{\new}$ and response $y_{\new}=l$.
-Moreover, let $m_l$, $\bar{\bX}_l$ and $\bLambda_l$ be defined as in Propositions \ref{prop1}, \ref{prop2} or \ref{prop3} depending on whether the focus is on likelihoods \eqref{eq2}, \eqref{eq4} or \eqref{eq6}, respectively, for the expanded data.
+Moreover, let $m_l$, $\bar{\bX}_l$ and $\bLambda_l$ be defined analogously to $m$, $\bar{\bX}$ and $\bLambda$ in Theorem~\ref{teo1}, when the expanded dataset is considered.
 Then, under the settings of Theorem \ref{teo1}, we have that